Is my 3 year old's sexual behavior normal?

 Doing all that I’ve described above is what we call Safety Planning, which is a great proactive measure to help keep children safe.
 Understanding appropriate boundaries and Healthy Sexual Development helps kids know what is okay and also helps them recognize when something is not okay; they know what the rules are, what to call their body parts, and who to talk to – a trusted adult like you – whenever they feel scared or unsure, or if anyone ever breaks a rule with them.
 It fosters trust between you and your son, helps him grow up with good information, and also identifies you as someone who he can talk to about any difficult matter.
 Below I’ve also included some additional resources for you and your son on this topic that you may find useful.

 - When Toddlers Touch Themselves: The Best Way to Handle a Touchy Situation (What To Expect): Article on why toddlers masturbate and how to address it.

 - The Healthy Sex Talk: Teaching Kids Consent, Ages 1-21 (The Good Men Project): Blog post listing action items and teaching tools for parents and educators to help minimize sexual assault by teaching consent, empathy, and empowerment.

-- How to Talk to Kids About Sexual Abuse (CFC): Video emphasizing the need to talk about sexual abuse and body safety, and how you can start that conversation.
+- Early, Open, Often: Videos emphasizing the need to talk about sexual abuse and body safety, and how you can start that conversation.